-(2) Mr. Chênever's benefits payable separately under the Pratt & Whitney Canada Salaried Employee Pension Plan.
+(2) Mr. Chênevert's benefits are determined under the formula applicable to U.S. salaried employees, based on his UTC service from date of hire, offset by benefits payable separately under the Pratt & Whitney Canada Salaried Employee Pension Plan.

 (3) Consists of amounts accrued under the Pratt & Whitney Canada Salaried & Executive Employee Pension Plans.
 The benefit formula for these plans is substantially similar to the final average earnings formula in the UTC Employee Retirement Plan.
 Benefits are payable as an annuity.